Buy Breakdown Cover

 How do I maintain a supercharger?

-Superchargers are lubricated by a dedicated oil supply that protects their bearings and innards.
-Many car-makers declare that this oil supply need not be drained but experience has demonstrated that oil changes maximise supercharger longevity.
+Superchargers are lubricated by a dedicated supercharger oil supply that protects their bearings and innards.
+Many car-makers declare that this oil supply need not be drained but experience has demonstrated that supercharger oil or engine oil changes maximise supercharger longevity.

 Superchargers also need clean air.
-Therefore, regular air filter changes and checking the supercharger oil level at every service are vital.
+Therefore, regular air filter changes and checking the supercharger oil or engine oil level at every service are vital.
 Typically, plan to replace the supercharger oil every 50,000 miles.

 Should your car's supercharger possess a mechanical drive belt, it should be inspected, along with any idler/tensioner bearings, at every service.